SomePineaple/Phantom/README.md

 ### Different MC Versions

 By default, Phantom is configured to build for version 1.8.9 forge.
-If you want other versions, edit the Mappings.cpp file.
+If you want other versions, edit the Mapping.cpp file in the src/mappings directory.

 ### Building